FINANCIAL AID POLICIES

 - Unsubsidized Direct Loan funds

 - Direct Graduate PLUS Loan funds

-AFI returns these loan funds to the lender within 45 days of the date of the Fellow's withdrawal.
+AFI returns these loan funds to the Department of Education within 45 days of the date of the Fellow's withdrawal.
 If the Fellow must return funds, he/she does so in accordance with the loan repayment process.

 3. Satisfactory Academic Progress